BigChatto/online-quiz/README.md

 ## Existing Features

 - User-friendly interface with visually appealing design.
+- Username to identify individual users taking the quiz.
 - Interactive "Next" button to navigate through questions.
 - "Start Quiz," "Exit Quiz," and "Continue Quiz" buttons for seamless user experience.
 - Immediate feedback on correct and incorrect answers.
 - A results section displaying the user's final score.
 - A pop-up with a quick guide for users.

+## The Username Button

+Usernames are usually required to be unique within the system to prevent two users from having the same identifier.
+This ensures that each user's data and progress are separate. file:///workspaces/online-quiz/images/create-username-button.png

 ## The “Next” Button